Racial Equity Grants

 • Qualified donees recognized by Canada Revenue Agency (CRA);

-• Grassroots organizations without a Fiscal Partner
+• Grassroots organizations without a Charitable Partner

 • Download a Budget Template (xls)